seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Examine other beauties.

 **ROMEO**
-‘Tis the way
+'Tis the way
 To call hers exquisite, in question more:
-These happy masks that kiss fair ladies’ brows
+These happy masks that kiss fair ladies' brows
 Being black put us in mind they hide the fair;
 He that is strucken blind cannot forget
 The precious treasure of his eyesight lost:
 Show me a mistress that is passing fair,
 What doth her beauty serve, but as a note
-Where I may read who pass’d that passing fair?
+Where I may read who pass'd that passing fair?
 Farewell: thou canst not teach me to forget.

 **BENVOLIO**
-I’ll pay that doctrine, or else die in debt.
+I'll pay that doctrine, or else die in debt.

 *Exeunt*